mcfnord/cem/src/ref/estate.md

 the past, loses more of the reassuring comfort I've always provided, loses the continuity her mother and i fought for , and i still fight for.

-Today I shopped for child suspenders.

-Do not let their underperformance harm her relationship with me.

 I used to take Emily and Chloe to contact dance, where we all interacted through climbing, dancing, swinging, and spinning around with each other.
 It was among our favorite things to do.
 The new rules might be utterly clear in extremist circles, but they clearly frustrate Chloe, who demands the simple comfort she understood since before she